 I believe that age alone should not be the determining factor for mortgage eligibility.
 Of course lenders have many component parts that they need to take into account when someone applies for a mortgage (such as sustainability of income, affordability, circumstances, and the property itself) but if all of these areas make lending a sensible option, then age alone should not be an issue.

-Who is a typical Ipswich Building Society later life customer?
+Who is a typical Suffolk Building Society later life customer?

 We honestly don’t have a typical later life customer.
 We see everything from remortgaging to buy out a partner (silver splitters is the affectionate term I believe); upsizing to a dream home to accommodate a growing family with grandchildren; downsizing to something more manageable and cost efficient; raising money to gift to younger family members to help them get on the property ladder; to buy a second home or holiday home; for home improvements; and buy to lets to boost retirement income going forward.